hundred rabbits logo consisting of one hundred white dots

 carton 紙パック

 As a visitor, you should try to inform yourself as much as you can, try to find a guide that will help you divide everything up properly.
 Many convenience stores will have bins outside of their store for recyclables, although generally they prefer it to be used for their own products, but if you don't have any other options it's better to leave your pet bottles, cans and plastics here.
 They'll usually have a bin for burnable trash too, usually labelled as 燃えるゴミ, the Japanese word for garbage is gomi.
+Only deposit small bags in 燃えるゴミ bins, don't pile bags outside of the bins.

 Another way to get rid of garbage, is to get the city's schedule for the disposal of items and to leave them on the street along with the recyclables and/or trash of your neighbours.
 If you can't find a schedule, just take a peek at what is out on the curb and that should make it clear what you can and can't bring out on that particular day.
-Although make sure to take it out on the right day, because every item has its own pickup time and day.
+Although, make sure to take it out on the right day, because every item has its own pickup time and day.
 If you want to put your trash and recyclables with that of others, do it right, because otherwise the truck will not pick it up and label it with a sticker.
 By doing it wrong, you'll make it someone else's problem and that isn't nice.

 restaurants